A multivalued version of the Radon-Nikodym theorem, via the single-valued Gould integral: A Radon-Nikod y m type theorem

-\begin{theorem} Let $M$ be a multisubmeasure of bounded variation.
-If $M$ is $ck(X)$-valued, then $M$ is integrable if and only if there exists a convex compact set $K$ such that $\sigma(1,P)\subset K$ for all partitions $P$.
+The following theorem states a necessary and sufficient condition for the integrability of a $ck(X)$-valued fuzzy multisubmeasure of bounded variation.
+The technique takes into account previous results and it is inspired by the notions of \cite[Definition 3.4]{bcs2014} and \cite[Definition 3.13]{bms}.
+This equivalence could be also useful in order to study differential inclusions. \begin{theorem} Let $M$ be a fuzzy multisubmeasure of bounded variation.
+If $M$ is $ck(X)$-valued, then $M$ is integrable if and only if there exists a convex compact set $K$ such that $\sigma(1,P):=\sigma_M (1,P) \subset K$ for all partitions $P$.
 When this is the case, then